tleecsm/VoVTCG/www/data/cards.md

 ### <i>Berserker Fortification, Melee</i>

-When an allied leaders is deployed from a field shared by this fortification, it gain +1 Power.
 <b>Defenseless:</b> <i>This fortification does not prevent allied cards from being targeted for attacks.</i>
+When an allied leader is deployed from a field shared by this fortification, it gain +1 Power.
 <br>

 ##### ALP.BSK.004